open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 This pattern may seem superior to the attached style above however the loss of discoverability is significant for many end users.
-This pattern is generally only recommended for enterprise platforms where separate libraries are plugging into a greater platform where a shared known telemetry library is guranteed to start & stop the correct provider(s).
+This pattern is generally only recommended for enterprise platforms where separate libraries are plugging into a greater platform where a shared known telemetry library is guaranteed to start & stop the correct provider(s).

 **Note** `ConfigureOpenTelemetryTracing` does not automatically start